-(a) Statement of Compliance with International Financial Reporting Standards
+(a) Statement of Compliance with IFRS

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared in accordance with IFRS Accounting standards as issued by the International Accounting Standards Board ("IASB").

 These consolidated financial statements have been prepared on a historical cost basis except financial instruments classified as fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVOCI") which are stated at their fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.